Laravel - Seeding Many-to-Many Relationship

 Populating Many-to-Many Relationships with Laravel Seeding

 In this post, we'll discuss how to populate a many-to-many relationship between two tables when seeding data in your Laravel project.
 We will focus on the example of seeding users and roles with their corresponding junction table, role_user.
-To start, let's first create the necessary models for users and roles: For your User model, add the following code to implement many-to-many relationships with roles and other entities:namespace App;
+To start, let's first create the necessary models for users and roles: For your User model, add the following code to implement many-to-many relationships with roles and other entities:php

 use Illuminate\Database\Eloquent\Model;